-The Company's revenues are recognized when a performance obligation is satisfied, which occurs when control of the services is transferred to customers.
+The Company's revenues are recognized when a performance obligation is satisfied, which occurs when control of the services is transferred to clients.
 Investment management fees, distribution and service fees, and administration and shareholder service fees are generally calculated as a percentage of average net assets of the investment portfolios managed.
 The net asset values from which these fees are calculated are variable in nature and subject to factors outside of the Company's control, such as additional investments, withdrawals and market performance.
 Because of this, these fees are considered constrained until the end of the contractual measurement period (monthly or quarterly), which is when asset values are generally determinable.

-The Company provides investment management services pursuant to investment management agreements through its investment advisers (each an "Adviser").
+The Company provides investment management services pursuant to investment management agreements through its investment advisers.
 Investment management services represent a series of distinct daily services that are performed over time.
 Fees earned on funds are based on each fund's average daily or weekly net assets and are generally calculated and received on a monthly basis.
 For funds managed by unaffiliated subadvisors, the Company records fees net of the subadvisory fees, as the Company is deemed to be the agent as it relates to the services performed by unaffiliated subadvisers, with the Company's performance obligation being to arrange for the provision of that service and not control the specified service before it is performed.
-Amounts paid to unaffiliated subadvisers for the years ended December 31, 2023, 2022 and 2021 were \$54.7 million, \$77.0 million and \$115.5 million, respectively.
+Amounts paid to unaffiliated subadvisers for the years ended December 31, 2024, 2023 and 2022 were \$45.4 million, \$54.7 million and \$77.0 million, respectively.

 Retail separate account fees are generally earned based on the end of the preceding or current quarter's asset values.
-Institutional account fees are generally earned based on an average of daily or monthend balances or the current quarter's asset values.
+Institutional account fees are generally earned based on an average of daily or month-end balances or the current quarter's asset values.
 Fees for structured finance products are generally earned at a contractual fee rate applied against the end of the preceding quarter par value of the total collateral being managed.